The Ultimate Instant Pot Cinnamon Applesauce Recipe

 1. Begin by coring and peeling 2 lbs of apples (this apple corer and peeler combo makes the process super easy).
 Roughly chop them and add to the bowl of the Instant Pot.

-3. Place the lid on the Instant Pot (this is the brand of electric pressure cooker I use), making sure to lock it in place.
-Make sure the pressure valve is set to SEAL.
-Set to cook for 5 minutes under HIGH pressure.
+3. Place the lid on the Instant Pot (this is the electric pressure cooker I use), making sure to lock it in place.
+Set the pressure valve to SEAL, and cook for 5 minutes under HIGH pressure.
 It should take about 10 minutes for the Instant Pot to come up to pressure.

 4. When the 5 minutes of cook time is up, let the Instant Pot sit for 15-20 minutes to do a natural pressure release.
 After this time, you can manually release any remaining pressure by switching the valve to VENT.